aiven/devportal/docs/products/kafka/howto/kafka-klaw.rst

    -  **Protocol:** Select the protocol for your cluster

    .. note::
-      Based on the protocol selected, you need to perform :ref:`additional configurations <klaw-additional-configs>` to enable connection between Aiven for Apache Kafka® and Klaw clusters.
+      Based on the protocol selected, you need to :ref:`configure Klaw application.properties file<klaw-application-properties-configs>` to enable connection between Aiven for Apache Kafka® and Klaw clusters.

    -  **Kafka Flavor:** Select Aiven for Apache Kafka® as the flavor
    -  **Project Name:** Select the project name defined in the Aiven Console